On this page

 As a result of this consultation and feedback, we have made the following changes to assist providers transitioning to the new arrangements:

 - Providers are no longer required to keep a copy of the bulk bill forms but should retain the practitioner copy until the account has been reconciled.
 If the Department requires a provider to demonstrate that a service was provided to a patient, it can be demonstrated through records such as notes in practice software, appointment records or the practitioner copy of the bulk bill form.
-Where a provider is unable to demonstrate, through any other record, that a service was provided to a patient, the practitioner copy should be retained for two years.
+Where a provider is unable to demonstrate, through any other record, that a service was provided to a patient, the practitioner copy should be retained for 2 years

-- If providers have existing stock of the carbon bulk bill forms, the Department will continue to accept these forms for processing until providers have exhausted their existing stock.
+- If providers have existing stock of the carbon bulk bill forms, the Department will continue to accept these forms for processing until providers have exhausted their existing stock

-- Work is also underway to assess capacity to improve the mobile claiming channel – Easyclaim.
+- Work is also underway to assess capacity to improve the mobile claiming channel – Easyclaim

 - DBM(i) – Manual Bulk Bill Forms Instruction Sheet [PDF, 131Kb]